View Jakob Shafferkoetter's Obituary on emissourian.com and share memories

 |

+Jake is survived by his parents, Mike and Debby Shafferkoetter, Union; one sister, Megan Shafferkoetter, Union; grandparents, Tom Shafferkoetter and Phyllis Shafferkoetter, both of Union, Vickie Kersting, O'Fallon, and James Kersting, Bridgeton; one aunt, Christy Meyer, Union; one uncle, Brian Kersting, O'Fallon; many other family members and friends.

+Visitation was held Friday, March 13, from 3 to 8 p.m. at Oltmann Funeral Home, Union.

-A funeral Mass for Jakob Riley Shafferkoetter, 18, Union, will be Saturday, March 14, at 11 a.m. at Immaculate Conception Church, Union.
+A funeral Mass was held Saturday, March 14, at 11 a.m. at Immaculate Conception Church, Union.